Extending the Reach of Clinical Services: Tele-health and Social Work

 Counselman-Carpenter outlined her own history of working with clients online, which began with some student clients who were frustrated by the wait to get appointments at on-campus mental health facilities.
 To her surprise, her next client was a grandmother followed by a group of mothers of children with Down syndrome who live in rural areas.

 The event culminated with a series of exchanges between Counselman-Carpenter and Ortega, who also took questions from the more than 200 people who attended.
-Much of the discussion focused on the risks of getting involved in a field that doesn’t yet have clear guidelines and operating principles.
+Much of the discussion focused on the risks of getting involved in a practicum that doesn’t yet have clear guidelines and operating principles.
 Even the basics of how to get paid or which online connections are HIPAA compliant aren’t clear, and it was interesting to see that Ortega and Counselman-Carpenter didn’t agree on everything, such as the use of Skype.

 - What are the rules and regulations governing the provision of tele-behavioral health services?
 Is it possible to get certified?